Methyl methacrylate: Cyanohydrin route

 Laboratory scale procedures are available for some of these steps.

 This technology affords more than 3 billion kilograms per year, and the economics have been optimized.
-Nevertheless, the ACH route coproduces substantial amounts of ammonium sulfate: roughly 1.1 kg/(kg MMA).
-The ammonium sulfate can be converted to diammonium sulfate, which is a common fertilizer.
-Also it can be combusted to give sulfuric acid.
+Nevertheless, the ACH route coproduces substantial amounts of ammonium bisulfate: roughly 1.1 kg/(kg MMA).
+The ammonium bisulfate can be converted to ammonium sulfate, which is a common fruit tree fertilizer.

 Methyl propionate routes

 The first stage involves carboalkoxylation of ethylene to produce methyl propionate (MeP):